Inceptum/Cqrs/readme.md

 Class implementing process should implement *IProcess* interfase.
 CqrsEngine would call Start method passing hosting bounded context event publisher and command seneder as parameters.
 On CqrsEngine dispose is disposes all peocesses.

-Sample process sending CommandA to itself with 1000ms interval:
+Sample process sending CommandA to hosting domain with 1000ms interval:

 ```cs